 To learn more about how WaterWatch achieved its goal of freeing the lower 157 miles of the Rogue River and restoring streamflows, watch our Free the Rogue campaign video:

-The Rogue dam removals are expected to provide a boost to the river's coho salmon, and augment runs of spring and fall chinook salmon, summer and winter steelhead, resident cutthroat trout, and pacific lamprey.
-For details on how the four dams were removed and the benefits to the basin and the region, check out our pages on:
+The Rogue dam removals are expected to provide a boost to the river's coho salmon, and augment runs of spring and fall chinook salmon, summer and winter steelhead, resident cutthroat trout, and Pacific lamprey.
+For more details on how dams were removed and the benefits to the basin and the region, check out our pages on: